Tiger FM

 By Ronald Ssemagonja

 He notes that although children typically develop myopia between eight and 12 years of age, the condition is now appearing much earlier.
-“When children develop myopia at a very young age, their risk of severe myopia in adulthood increases, along with other complications such as cataracts, glaucoma and retinal detachment,” he said.
-Dr. Wasswa added that the problem is caused by abnormal eyeball growth.
+“When children develop myopia at a very young age, their risk of severe myopia in adulthood increases, along with other complications such as cataracts, glaucoma, and retinal detachment,” he said.
+Dr Wasswa added that the problem is caused by abnormal eyeball growth.
 “The eyeball should be more spherical, but when it grows longer than normal, images fail to focus properly on the retina.”

-A recent report also shows that trachoma, one of the world’s neglected tropical diseases, remains endemic in 50 districts of Uganda, especially in dry regions with limited access to clean water.
-Dr. Tomson Lakwo, an entomologist at the Ministry of Health, says the disease mostly affects children and can lead to total blindness if not treated early.
+A recent report also shows that trachoma, one of the world’s neglected tropical diseases, remains endemic in 50 districts of Uganda, particularly in dry regions with limited access to clean water.
+Dr Tomson Lakwo, an entomologist at the Ministry of Health, says the disease mostly affects children and can lead to total blindness if not treated early.
 “Regularly washing the eyes with clean water and seeking early treatment can help reverse the damage caused by trachoma,” he said.

-Uganda has made progress in controlling the disease through the SAFE strategy, which includes surgery, antibiotics, facial cleanliness and environmental improvement.
+Uganda has made progress in controlling the disease through the SAFE strategy, which includes surgery, antibiotics, facial cleanliness, and environmental improvement.
 However, elimination has not yet been fully achieved.

-The doctors also warn that glasses cannot permanently fix myopia and advised the public to adopt preventive measures.
+The doctors also warn that glasses cannot permanently fix myopia and advise the public to adopt preventive measures.
 These include avoiding the sharing of eye drops, limiting children’s screen time, using protective eyewear while swimming, seeking treatment from qualified eye specialists, and ensuring proper diagnosis before leaving the hospital.